ePin-Developer/ePin.MyCompany/README.md

 # ePin.MyCompany
-Sample Integration for usage of ePin Authentication
+Sample integration of OpenID Connect for ePin Authentication